-Gross domestic product (GDP) is a measure of economic activity and is commonly used as a proxy for changes in a country’s material living standards.
+Gross domestic product (GDP) is a measure of economic activity and is often used as a proxy for changes in a country’s material living standards.
 It refers to the value of total final output of goods and services produced by an economy within a certain time period.
-Real GDP per capita is calculated as the ratio of real GDP (GDP adjusted for inflation) to the average population of a specific year and is based on rounded figures.
+Real GDP per capita is calculated as the ratio of real GDP (GDP adjusted for inflation) to the average population of the same year and is based on rounded figures.

 Investment share of GDP measures the investment for the total economy, government and business, as well as household sectors.
 The indicator is calculated as the share of GDP used for gross investment.
 It is defined as gross fixed capital formation (GFCF) expressed as a percentage of GDP for the government, business and households sectors.

 Young people neither in employment nor in education and training (NEET)